tacoda/zen/README.md

 Turn a fresh install of Ubuntu into a Zen-like experience.

-> When you realize nothing is lacking, the whole world belongs to you.
+> _When you realize nothing is lacking, the whole world belongs to you._
 >
-> -- Lao Tzu
+> Lao Tzu

 ## Install